 “...Lack of a good mechanism to quickly process documents and make data readily available for use in RPA workflows is one of the primary impediments to implementing a successful RPA strategy.
 Artsyl’s intelligent process automation platform resolves this by providing actionable data right during RPA implementation…”

 By integrating Artsyl’s intelligent process automation platform for automated data entry and document processing with a robotic process automation platform like the one by Blue Prism, users can extend the scope for performing robotic process automation on document-dependent processes.

-The Artsyl-Blue Prism integration extends the scope for designing RPA projects to any number of unstructured and semi-structured document-based processes.
 With the integration, users can call Artsyl’s intelligent automation capabilities at any point in the Blue Prism workflows to perform automatic data extraction, classification, and validation.
 By giving users the leverage to quickly validate and verify data during task implementation by Blue Prism bots, Artsyl lowers the inefficiencies and costs associated with manual document processing work and also makes it possible for users to implement a diverse range of robotic process automation projects that involve unstructured or semi-structured document processing.